 All members of the Alliance offer “nature-based interventions designed and structured for health and social care treatment, for vulnerable groups in society including those with mental illness, learning difficulties, dementia, or life limiting illness” (definition from the national Green Care Coalition).

-The work to build up this network is currently funded by Brighton & Hove City Council, we will keep this page updated as activities develop.
+The work to build up this network was funded by Brighton & Hove City Council, we will keep this page updated as activities develop.